Covalent bond: One- and three-electron bonds

 Bonds with one or three electrons can be found in radical species, which have an odd number of electrons.
 The simplest example of a 1-electron bond is found in the dihydrogen cation, H_{2}^{+}.
 One-electron bonds often have about half the bond energy of a 2-electron bond, and are therefore called "half bonds".
 However, there are exceptions: in the case of dilithium, the bond is actually stronger for the 1-electron Li_{2}^{+} than for the 2-electron Li2.
 This exception can be explained in terms of hybridization and inner-shell effects.

 The simplest example of three-electron bonding can be found in the helium dimer cation, He_{2}^{+}.
 It is considered a "half bond" because it consists of only one shared electron (rather than two); in molecular orbital terms, the third electron is in an anti-bonding orbital which cancels out half of the bond formed by the other two electrons.
 Another example of a molecule containing a 3-electron bond, in addition to two 2-electron bonds, is nitric oxide, NO. The oxygen molecule, O2 can also be regarded as having two 3-electron bonds and one 2-electron bond, which accounts for its paramagnetism and its formal bond order of 2.
 Chlorine dioxide and its heavier analogues bromine dioxide and iodine dioxide also contain three-electron bonds.

 Molecules with odd-electron bonds are usually highly reactive.
 These types of bond are only stable between atoms with similar electronegativities.

+Dioxygen is sometimes represented as obeying the octet rule with a double bond (O=O) containing two pairs of shared electrons.
+However the ground state of this molecule is paramagnetic, indicating the presence of unpaired electrons.
+Pauling proposed that this molecule actually contains two three-electron bonds and one normal covalent (two-electron) bond.
+The octet on each atom then consists of two electrons from each three-electron bond, plus the two electrons of the covalent bond, plus one lone pair of non-bonding electrons.
+The bond order is 1+0.5+0.5=2.